Investor's sentiment in multi-agent model of the continuous double auction: Introduction. OB and volume.

 In recent years, many models of market microstructure have been introduced and studied.
 Here we should mention papers \cite{Ro, P} in the financial literature on various models of the book and limit order markets, and the papers \cite{ AS,CST}, in which stochastic models of the order book are considered.
 Since limit orders await execution in FIFO queues, these models should be treated as part of queuing theory.

-At the same time, in the physics and economics literature a large number of so--called multi-agent models were proposed (see reviews \cite{CTPA, SZSL, S,PGPS} and the original paper \cite{GS}).
-In these models, idealized market participants or ''zero-intelligence'' agents submit buy or sell orders (limit or market) to the matching mechanism, and these orders are executed according to the rules of exchange.

-In a remarkable recent paper \cite{BCVW} Brandouy, Corelli, Veryzhenko and Waldeck ask whether ''zero--intelligence'' models produce a time series similar to real markets.
-They claim that none of the ''zero--intelligence'' models considered in their paper can serve as a good approximation to real--life phenomena.
+The general Poisson framework considered in our paper \cite{GLV}, allows to simulate various real--life phenomena such as spread, V--shape of the order book, sudden price change under diminishing liquidity in a book, {\it etc}.

-In this paper, we introduce and study a new multiagent nonlinear Markov model of the order book.
-Our general framework is designed to simulate various real--life phenomena such as spread, V--shape of the order book, sudden price change under diminishing liquidity in a book, {\it etc}.
-We specify the behavior of the agents to model just one phenomenon well known to traders in equity and futures markets.
-The phenomenon is depicted in Fig 1, which contains a graph of the price of the index S\&P500 future contract ESM08 (HLOC one minute bars) and another graph of trading volume on Friday April 4 2008.
-This is the first Friday of the month and information about employment is released at 8:30 am.
+In this paper, we introduce and study a new multi--agent nonlinear Markov model of the order book.
+It can be considered as an extreme degeneration of the model considered in \cite{GLV}.
+We specify the behavior of agents to model another phenomenon well known to traders in equity and futures markets.
+The phenomenon is depicted in Fig 1 (HLOC one minute bars), which contains a graph of the price of the index S\&P500 futures contract ESM08 and another graph of the trading volume on Friday April 4 2008.
+This is the first Friday of the month and information about employment is released at 8:30 am, \cite{Ya}.

 \centerline { } \centerline {Fig 1.}

 \quad